evillan0315/ai-editor-front/docs/COMPONENTS.md

 ### `AiEditorPage.tsx`

 - **Responsibility**: The central interface for interacting with the AI.
-It handles user prompts, displays AI-generated changes, allows diff viewing, and manages the application of proposed changes.
+It coordinates user prompts via `PromptGenerator`, displays AI-generated proposed changes, allows diff viewing, manages the application of selected changes, and provides a file tree for project navigation and viewing file content.
 - **Key Features**:
-  - Input fields for project root and scan paths.
+  - Integrates `PromptGenerator` for handling project root input, scan paths, and AI instructions.
-  - Text area for AI instructions.
-  - Displays AI's summary and thought process.
+  - Displays AI's `summary` and `thoughtProcess` from `lastLlmResponse`.
-  - Lists proposed file changes with checkboxes for selection.
+  - Lists `ProposedFileChange` objects with checkboxes for selective application.
-  - Integrates `CodeMirrorEditor` for viewing/editing proposed content.
-  - Displays git diffs.
+  - Allows editing the `newContent` of `ADD` or `MODIFY` changes using `CodeMirrorEditor` before applying.
+  - Provides a 'View Git Diff' button for `MODIFY` and `DELETE` changes, displaying the diff using `getGitDiff` API.
-  - Handles applying selected changes via `applyProposedChanges` API.
+  - Manages the application of selected changes using `applyProposedChanges` API, showing progress and messages.
-  - Integrates `FileTree` for browsing project files and `CodeMirrorEditor` for viewing file content.
+  - Embeds `FileTree` component for hierarchical project file navigation.
+  - Displays the content of a `selectedFile` from the `FileTree` in a dedicated `CodeMirrorEditor` panel (read-only).
+  - Handles general loading and error states for AI generation and change application.

 ### `LoginPage.tsx`